kc-frost/delivery-mileage-tracker/README.md

 ** doesn't have to be the base pay_

 ## requirements
-- [ios shortcuts](https://support.apple.com/guide/shortcuts/welcome/ios), google spreadsheets, and google app scripts
+- [iOS shortcuts](https://support.apple.com/guide/shortcuts/welcome/ios), google spreadsheets, and google app scripts
 - an odometer (preferably in the car and one that can be reset)

 ## limitations